Business income tax: Depreciation

 The focus is on an asset-by-asset election on whether to depreciate each item or not.
 Once you have notified us of your election not to depreciate an asset you cannot claim depreciation on it in future years.
 An example of where you may not want to claim depreciation is where you work from home and you have a small area set aside for business purposes, such as an office.

-Where depreciation has been claimed on the business area of your home
+If depreciation has been claimed on the business area of your home

 If you claim depreciation on the business area set aside in your home, you must include the depreciation recovered in your tax return when you cease using your home for business purposes, or when you sell your home.

-The following example is based on a business (office) floor area of 10% of the total floor area of the house.
+This example is based on a business (office) floor area of 10% of the total floor area of the house.

 When a building is sold for more than its adjusted tax value, the depreciation recovered is taxable income.
 The amount of depreciation recovered is the lesser of: